gordonb3/bubbagen/README.md

 ## <a name="hdd_install">Installing Bubbagen on your B3's Internal Drive (Optional)

-If you like Bubbagen, and want to set it up permanently on the B3's internal hard drive, you can do so easily (it takes less than 5 minutes).
+If you like Bubbagen, and want to set it up permanently on the B3's internal hard drive, you can do so easily.
 The full process is described below.
 (Note, this is strictly optional, you can simply run Bubbagen from the USB key, if you are just experimenting, or using it as a rescue system.)

 > **Warning** - the below process will wipe all existing software and data from your internal drive, so be sure to back that up first, before proceeding.
 It will set up:
 * /dev/sda1 as a 64MiB boot partition, and format it `ext3`;